WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 **Talking Points:**

 - All that has changed is that `ListItem` now looks much more like a function than a component.
 However, `ListItem` is still a component — it returns JSX of UI to be rendered to the virtual DOM.
-Therefore, we still need to export it (so we can call it from `App.js`), and we still need the `import` statements — a React component won't work without React!
+Therefore, we still need to export it (so we can call it from `App.js`) and we still need the `import` statements — a React component won't work without React!

-- What else in your projects can you change?
+- What else can you change in your projects?

 - Not only can the `ListItem` be converted into a functional component — the entire `ToDoList` can be its own functional component as well.

 </aside>